 Assistant Director for First Year Engagement

 Liaison to the following departments: 2, 4, 16 and Freshmen

 Meredith counsels students in Civil and Environmental Engineering, Mechanical Engineering, Architecture, Urban Studies and Planning, and the Center for Real Estate.
 In addition, she is an instructor for the Freshmen/Alumni Summer Internship Program (F/ASIP) and is the office liaison for multicultural groups.
 Meredith holds an M.Ed. in Higher Education Administration from Suffolk University and a B.A. from Stonehill College.
-Her experience includes five years in Higher Education, with a primary emphasis on career counseling.
+Her experience includes over 5 years in Higher Education, with a primary emphasis on career counseling.

-Advisor for Postdoctoral Scholars
+Assistant Director for Postdoctoral Scholars

 Bob provides career guidance for postdoctoral scholars in all courses and disciplines.
 He is a Certified Job Search and Career Transition Consultant with experience in career management since 2001.
 Bob holds a BS in Business and an MBA.
 Before joining MIT, Bob had a private career consulting practice and worked with clients across multiple industries.
 He has industry experience in the Publishing, Chemical, and Telecomm industries where he managed local and global finance organizations supporting the Corporate, Tax, R&D and Manufacturing Engineering functions.

 Liaison to the following departments: 3, 5, 7, 8, 9, 10, 12, 20